zzstephen/zzstephen/README.md

 ## Hi there 👋
-This is my backyard where I plant and grow yammy (hopefully) things ~:)
+This is my backyard where I plant and grow yummy (hopefully) things ~:)

 <!--
 **zzstephen/zzstephen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.